 Patients missing two or more teeth in a row are generally good candidates for an implant-supported dental bridge.
 To qualify for treatment, you must have adequate bone tissue to support dental implants.
 If bone loss has already taken place, you may require a bone graft to improve jawbone density or a sinus lift to increase your eligibility for treatment.

 In addition to good jawbone health, you must also have healthy teeth and gums, free from disease and decay.
 While implant posts can last a lifetime, that is only possible with proper care.
 You should also be a non-smoker, as smoking can cause implant failure.
 Lastly, it is important to commit to diligent at-home care and regular dental cleanings and exams with our doctors.

 Dr. Carpenter can help you plan a customized treatment to achieve your oral health goals and improve your quality of life.

 Dr. Carpenter will first meet with you to discuss your unique case.
 Together you can determine the number of implants you will need and design your surgery for precise treatment.
 The number of implants placed will depend on the number of missing teeth, but most patients need at least two posts.
 You will then undergo a minor procedure to receive your implant.
-Once the posts are in place, osseointegration can occur.
+Once the posts are in place and you begin healing, osseointegration can occur.
 This process can take between three and six months, during which the implants will permanently fuse with your jawbone.

 When the osseointegration phase is complete, Dr. Carpenter can attach abutments or connector pieces to the implants.
 After a brief two-week recovery, our team can take impressions and fabricate your custom restoration from lifelike materials.
 When the bridge is ready, Dr. Carpenter will affix it to the implants, giving you a full and aesthetic smile.